jeffreycwitt/hn202/docs/class-8.md

 The need for more detailed guidance on specific issues is the impetus behind the collections that make up the Hadith.
 The Hadith recorded the practice of the prophet and other Muslims considered holy or exemplary.
 As such they became a kind of way to consult the prophet or other holy muslims about specific questions even after they had died.

-So the Hadith's hold a lot of promise for providing the kind of explicitly islamic political guidance needed by the islamic community under the new Abbasid regime.
+So the Hadiths hold a lot of promise for providing the kind of explicitly Islamic political guidance needed by the Islamic community under the new Abbasid regime.

 <div class="discussion" markdown="1">